 The cost of travel insurance is based on your age, the cost of your trip and, to a lesser extent, the length of your trip, says John Cook, president of Quotewright.com, a travel insurance comparison site.
 Premiums typically range from 3 percent to 7 percent of the trip cost.
 But there is a wide range in prices.
 Premiums for a $6,000 Hawaiian vacation package for a 48 year old traveler, for instance, range from $159 for a basic plan to $805 for one that provides up to $1 million in medical coverage, according to Quotewright.com.

-Though you probably do not need a gold plated policy, be aware that you might sacrifice some important benefits by choosing the cheapest plan.
-Here is what to look for when comparing policies:
+Though you probably do not need a gold-plated policy, be aware that you might sacrifice some important benefits by choosing the cheapest plan.

-• Trip cancellation insurance typically covers non refundable payments if unforeseeable circumstances, such as bad weather or a medical emergency, force you to call off your trip, according to the Insurance Information Institute.
+• Trip cancellation insurance typically covers nonrefundable payments if unforeseeable circumstances, such as bad weather or a medical emergency, force you to call off your trip, according to the Insurance Information Institute.
+Here’s where it’s smart to compare travel insurance policies.
 It usually does not reimburse your losses if your tour operator cancels the trip or you decide you cannot afford to go after all.
 Some policies will reimburse you if you cancel for any reason, but they are more expensive than standard policies, says Vikki Corliss, a spokeswoman for InsureMyTrip.com.

-• Don not expect travel insurance to pay for room service at the Ritz.
+• Do not expect travel insurance to pay for room service at the Ritz Carlton.
 All policies limit the amount of expenses they will cover.
 Coverage typically ranges from $100 to $150 a day per person, up to a maximum of $500 to $1,000.
 To be reimbursed by your travel insurance policy, you must be able to document your expenses.
 Make sure you hold on to your receipts, Cook says.